(www.improvingmedicalstatistics.com)

 Unexpected results from a subgroup analysis tend to be more useful as a potential starting place for a subsequent clinical trial, rather than being viewed as a definitive result.

-For an excellent look at potential limitations of subgroup analysis, the following articles are recommended:
+For an excellent look at potential limitations of subgroup analysis the following two articles are recommended:

 2. ISIS-2 (Second International Study of Infarct Survival).
 Lancet 1988: ii: 349-360 (pages of interest 356-357)